wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 WP Starter ships with a template for such file that includes all the env var names that resemble WP configuration constants and what this step does is to copy that file in project root folder.

 The step outcome might actually change based on the `env-example` setting.
 By setting it to `false`, the step is entirely skipped.
-Moreover, the step is also skipped if an `.env` file is found, as it makes no sense providing an example for something that exists yet.
+Moreover, the step is also skipped if an `.env` file is found, as it makes no sense providing an example for something that exists already.

 When `env-example` setting is `true` WP Starter will copy the template in project root, and when the setting is `"ask"` WP Starter will ask user before copying.